gunnarpope/cv/index.md

 **BitStory.AI** `2022-present`
 * Providing advanced energy market forecasts to bolster renewable energy success and reduce carbon emissions
-* Leveraging a variety of ML/AI tools for energy price and load forecasting (RNNs, CNNs, Gaussian Processes)
+* Leveraging a variety of ML/AI tools for energy price and load forecasting (DNNs, Quantile Regression, Gradient Boosting, RNNs, CNNs, Gaussian Processes)
 * Leveraging reinforcement learning techniques to adapt real-time renewable asset controls with dynamic market conditions
 * Developed an API interface to query historical data and provide advanced market analytics

 **Net Load Forecasting Competition** `Jul 2023`
-* Day-ahead forecasting competition of net electrical load at 4 different locations with high renewable (solar) generation.
+* Day-ahead forecasting competition of net electrical load at 4 different locations for 30 days with high renewable (solar) generation.
 * Final ranking was 13th out of 93 for a 1-person team (competing against commercial forecasters and universities with 4+ team members)
 * Utilized a variety of ML/AI technologies for probabilistic forecasting models based upon RNNs, CNNs, and Gaussian Processes
 * Automated submission of daily probabilistic forecasting models to remote client